We need future literacy to survive.

 Now, imagine that only 12% of us are “Future Literate,” in other words, highly skilled at approximating what’s to come and capable of preparing accordingly.
 We’d be in very big trouble.

 But it’s actually worse than that.
-The rate of future literacy is less than 1%.
+My guess is that the rate of future literacy is less than 1%.
 As a society, we’re future illiterate.

 We obsess over the short-term.
 We fly by the seat of our pants.
 We ignore risks until they become a crisis.
 We can’t imagine beyond the familiar.
 This cognitive disposition creates excessive risk for us as a species.

-The most effective way to deal with our circumstances is to recognize the underlying, foundational reasons why we naturally behave the way we do, so that we can get to work on these root source problems, instead of playing the insanity game of doing the same things over and over and expecting different results.
+The most effective way to deal with our circumstances is to recognize the underlying, foundational reasons why we naturally behave the way we do, so that we can get to work on these root source problems.

 Future literacy is the ability to forecast approximate milestones and create the capacity to reach them, regardless of contextual change.
 It’s the act of creating mental models for an emerging future while living experimentally and adventurously.

-If enough of us become future literate, we stand a chance of surviving ourselves.
+If enough of us become future literate, we stand a chance of surviving ourselves and creating an exciting future.

 In a sample of 600+ US residents, more than 85% believed they were less biased than the average American.
 Only one participant believed that he or she was more biased than the average American.
-Surely this can’t be reality!
 Known as the Bias Blind Spot, the study demonstrated that most people are less likely to detect bias in themselves than in others.

-To help us navigate a complex world, our brain has developed hundreds of cognitive biases, but we can’t even recognize them.
-We create our own unique, individual distorted realities — none of which can comprehensively evaluate what is best for humanity as a whole.
+To help us navigate a complex world, our brain has developed hundreds of cognitive biases.
+The challenge is that we can’t recognize them easily.
+We create our own unique, individual distorted realities .

-It is scientifically proven that humans are irrational, illogical, have blind spots, process information to support our existing beliefs, and are extremely vulnerable to manipulation.
+It is scientifically proven that humans are irrational, illogical, have blind spots, process information to support our existing beliefs, and are vulnerable to manipulation.
 We clutter our brains with unnecessary information, get confused by statistics and probabilities, have poor recollection when truth matters, and are generally terrible at predicting the future.
-And yet, our brains are incredibly skilled at hiding this reality from us.
+And yet, our brains hide this reality from us.

 Even with the desire to recognize the problem and the stamina to try and fix cognitive errors, there are no tools sufficiently powerful enough to get the job done.
 (See my attempt at achieving Cognitive “Perfection” here, inspired by Benjamin Franklin’s attempt at moral “perfection”.)